How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Interviewing Techniques by Phone

 Interviewing by phone offers some advantages over in-person interviewing, because the person you are interviewing can't see your nervousness, and you can take on whatever character you think will best achieve your objectives.
-You can use another voice or be a person who's a different age or sex.
+You can use another voice or be another person who's a different age or sex.
 You can make use of notes to guide you and help you through the questions.

 Investigative Professionals Background Checks Investigative Professionals Background Checks